Great-West Life launched a new GroupNet website on September 25.

-Medical Services Plan (MSP) Premium Increase and Changes
+Medical Services Plan (MSP) Premium Changes

 Dependent children will still be on the employee’s account therefore if adding or removing children from coverage, a MSP form will still need to be completed.
 MSP is paid by the employer and is a taxable benefit.